aka: Time Storm

 - The Philadelphia Experiment has this happen as an unanticipated side-effect of experiments in building an Invisibility Cloak.
 A Navy destroyer from 1943 and an entire Midwestern town from 1984 get sucked into the resulting vortex, which has to be stopped (from within) lest it destroy the entire world.

-- Discworld's History Monks (the Monks of Time, the Men in Saffron, from No Such Monastery) exist to prevent this sort of thing happening.
+- The History Monks (the Monks of Time, the Men in Saffron, from No Such Monastery) exist to prevent this sort of thing happening.
 Again.
 They've managed to piece things back together, but a Time Crash is used to explain why Ankh-Morpork has a Shakespearean theater on the same street as an opera house, and why there have been so many Battles of Koom Valley.
+Fan attempts to create a complete series timeline seem to always end up with inconsistencies — the author cites that same Crash as the reason.

 - In C. J. Cherryh's Morgaine Cycle, it's claimed that any attempt to use the Gates to change the past will result in a catastrophic Time Crash that will destroy civilization on every world that has a Gate, and there may be millions.
 The reason Morgaine knows this is that it's happened before.